bretmullinix/ansible-molecule-for-beginners/t1-getting-started/readme.md

-# Working with Ansible
+# Working with Ansible Molecule

-Last updated: 06.19.2020
+Last updated: 06.20.2020

 ## Purpose

-The purpose of this document is to show how to install and work with **Ansible Molecule**.
+The purpose of this document is to provide a tutorial on setting up and using **Ansible Molecule**.

 ## Prerequisites